 UL® Recognized Label Component Systems And Printing The UL® Mark

 A UL® label must meet UL® specifications and be produced under a recognized file to be considered a UL® recognized component on your product.
-We can meet your UL® label needs when either or both

-- 4 day or less production
+• 4 Day Production or less

 Clearing the UL® Label Confusion